High School to College – how to enjoy a smooth transition

 When making a choice between the two, reflect on your personal learning style.
 Do you thrive in smaller groups or do you prefer large classrooms with more students?

-INTO schools (Pathway Programs) are a great option for students looking to study abroad as these schools help international students transition into the education system in a foreign country.
+INTO schools (Pathway Programs) are a great option for students looking to Study abroad 2019 as these schools help international students transition into the education system in a foreign country.
 Take a look at what’s on offer at institutes and programs that are leading the way for international education options such as Colorado State University and Butte College.

 Embrace this fresh start